Field Team Communication: Why Your Field Teams Don’t Read Emails

 How often have you heard work colleagues complain about the never-ending, dreaded emails waiting to be opened, sorted, forwarded or handled?
 This time suck endures even while on vacation—over 70% of us continue to check at some frequency.
 Now imagine if you spent your working day on the move, away from a desk, facing customers or handling an issue or installing equipment with pressure to complete it as fast as possible.
 Would email be a useful tool?

 For field service teams, email is the very last thing on the list.
 In fact, email is largely ignored because by the time it’s opened, it’s probably ancient history.
-The newspapers of old are akin to email as a default form of communication where Twitter and social media are akin to a mobile-first, messaging-based communication approach.
+Instead, filed teams need real-time answers on the mobile devices they carry while on the job.
+The newspapers of old are akin to email as a default form of communication where Twitter and social media are akin to a mobile-first, messaging-based communication app.

 So what’s more pressing than checking email for a field service technician?